cybercampus-se/cybercampus-se.github.io/content/docs/thesis/apply-thesis.md

 - If we are unable to supervise you (e.g. if the quota is exceeded), we can inform you of possible supervisors
 - You can then use your proposal to apply for another supervisor

 ## Why Royal Hacking Lab?
-Opportunities
+Opportunities.

 - It is a privilege to complete thesis work in a research lab (particularly Royal Hacking Lab)
 - Some students are offered to have seats in our laboratory during the study